 Senate Bill 316 aims to reauthorize the Warren Knowles-Gaylord Nelson Stewardship 2000 Program until fiscal year 2029-30, while also making significant changes to its land acquisition and property development subprograms.
 The bill reduces the amount allocated for grants to nonprofit conservation organizations (NCOs) from $7 million to $2 million and specifies that the term "obligate" refers only to public debt authorized by the state.
-Additionally, it prioritizes property development projects over land acquisition and eliminates certain restrictions on funding allocations, while introducing a new major land acquisitions program for projects exceeding $1 million.
+Additionally, it prioritizes property development projects over land acquisition and introduces a new major land acquisitions program for projects exceeding $1 million, which must be enumerated through legislation.
+The bill also modifies grant conditions, including limits on funding from grants or in-kind contributions.

 Statutes affected: Bill Text: 23.09(19)(d), 23.09, 23.09(20)(b), 23.09(20m)(b), 23.0915(2p), 23.0915, 23.0917(1)(e), 23.0917, 23.0917(3)(a), 23.0917(3)(bt)3, 23.0917(3)(bw)2, 23.0917(4)(a)